 Because there is so much music out there, different music affects everybody uniquely.

-Researchers from the MARCS Institute for Brain, Behaviour and Development have found that music increases memory and retention as well as maximises learning capabilities.
+Researchers from the MARCS Institute for Brain, Behaviour and Development have found a link between music and mental health, seeing it increases memory and retention, as well as maximising learning capabilities.

-Our brains trigger particular emotions, memories and thoughts, which often leads to more positive effects toward mental health.
+Our brains trigger particular emotions, memories and thoughts, which often leads to more positive effects on mental health.